leonW7/D-Link/Vul_1.md

 Vulnerability description
 -------------------------
-Command Injection vulnerability on D-Link DIR-823G V 1.02B03 and earlier version allows attacker to execute arbitrary OS commands via a crafted /HNAP1 request.
-This occurs because one SOAP function named "GetNetworkTomographyResult" executes system function with an untrusted input parameter "Address".
+An issue was discovered on D-Link DIR-823G devices with firmware through 1.02B03.
+A command Injection vulnerability allows attackers to execute arbitrary OS commands via shell metacharacters in a crafted /HNAP1 request.
+This occurs when the GetNetworkTomographyResult function calls the system function with an untrusted input parameter named Address.
+Consequently, an attacker can execute any command remotely when they control this input.
 The details are as below:

 ![image](https://github.com/leonW7/D-Link/blob/master/5.png)